Appraisal versus Inspection

 looks at the value of the land plus the cost of improvements minus

-depreciation. - An inspection
+• An inspection is

 an expert’s evaluation of the condition of the home and all the home’s major components.